Svintooo/kdl-merge/README.md

 ### Rules Definition
 Here is an example RULEFILE.
 - Contains an EDITION for specifying which edition of the kdl-merge spec the file adhedes to.
-- Contains RULES for how a merge should be have.
+- Contains RULES for how a merge should behave.
 - Contains optional ASSERTS for proving that the rules work as intended.

 ```kdl